Department of Defense (DODX) 38488

 What was the Magor Car Corporation?

-This is the only car at IRM that the Magor Car Corporation of Clifton, New Jersey built.
+This is one of only two cars at IRM that the Magor Car Corporation of Clifton, New Jersey built.
 Magor was originally founded in 1899 as Wonham-Magor Engineering.
 The company started out specializing in constructing railroad cars for industrial purposes.
 Dump cars, logging cars, and flat cars were common products.
 The company also established a robust export business and constructed freight and non-revenue cars for many overseas railroads.
 During World War I and World War II, Magor built a large number of freight cars for the U.S. government.
 Over time, the company expanded to construct a variety of freight cars, including heavy-duty flat cars like DODX 38488 and aluminum hopper cars built in the 1950s and 1960s.
 Magor was taken over by a company called Fruehauf and it shut down permanently in 1973.